 Catfishing is the act of creating a false identity and then interacting with someone for a specific purpose, usually to “lure” them into some sort of relationship.
 This can include mild flirting all the way to years-long partnerships.
 The catch?
 These people have never and will never meet in real life, despite the fact that they can spend hours a day communicating with someone.

 Thanks to smartphones, it’s incredibly easy to pretend to be somebody else online.
 All it takes is a couple of photos, a different user name, and voila — you’re in business.
 But to be a successful catfish, it takes extraordinary amounts of planning and manipulation.
 Finding photos for both profile and feed images, creating new email addresses for fake Facebook, Instagram, and Snapchat accounts — the lengths people will go to in order to keep up the charade are mind-boggling.
 They also have to stay “in character” when they’re messaging so they don’t slip up.
+In extreme cases, catfishing can also lead to serious harm and even death, as in the recent case of a family in California in 2022.

 How Catfishing Works